-I have been a global health practitioner, researcher, and executive leader for over 3 decades.
-I am trained in medical oncology and HIV medicine and have conducted clinical, epidemiological and implementation research in Africa since 1985.
-I was first “introduced” to global health when finishing my Hematology/Oncology fellowship at Beth Israel Deaconess Medical Center in the mid-1980’s in Boston.
-During my Hematology/Oncology fellowship and after the co-organizing the first AIDS care clinic in the New England region with Jerry Groopman, I was trying to learn the ropes in virology and molecular biology in the in the laboratory group of Max Essex at Harvard.
-During that time, our laboratory group along with Senegalese and French collaborators discovered the first evidence for the existence of a new human retrovirus, HIV-2, a second human AIDS virus, with its apparent origins in West Africa.
+My introduction to global health came when I was finishing my hematology/oncology fellowship at Beth Israel Deaconess Medical Center in the mid-1980’s in Boston.
+During that fellowship, and after co-organizing the first AIDS care clinic in the New England region with Jerry Groopman, I was trying to learn the ropes in virology and molecular biology as a part of Max Essex’s laboratory group at Harvard.
+Our laboratory group, along with Senegalese and French collaborators, discovered the first evidence for the existence of a new human retrovirus, HIV-2, a second human AIDS virus with apparent origins in West Africa.

 To Learn more About Page

 Map header photo from Freepik